mospakles/mospakles/README.md

-- 👋 Hi, I’m @mospakles
+- 👋 Hi, I’m Motunrayo Odusina
-- 👀 I’m interested in front-end development
+- 👀 I'm a frontend developer
-- 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on front-end projects
 - 📫 How to reach me motunrayodusina@gmail.com